ACH — Accendra Health, Inc.

 1. Key Financial Results and Metrics

-- Cash Flow: Operating cash flow for Q4 was $68 million, with continuing operations generating $135 million.
-Full-year cash flow from continuing operations was $154 million.
+- Cash Flow: Operating cash flow for Q4 was $68 million, with the continuing operations generating $135 million.
+Free cash flow for Q4 was $18 million and $98 million for the full year.

 2. Strategic Updates and Business Highlights

-- Market Position: Accendra Health serves approximately 300 million Americans, focusing on chronic conditions, particularly in home-based care.
+- Market Position: Accendra Health serves approximately 300 million Americans, focusing on home-based care for chronic conditions.
+The company has strong brand recognition through its Byram and Apria brands.

-- Divestiture Completion: The sale of the former Products & Healthcare Services business was completed, allowing Accendra to focus on core home-based care operations.
+- Divestiture Completion: The sale of the former Products & Healthcare Services business was completed on December 31, 2025, allowing Accendra to focus on core operations and improve margins.

 3. Forward Guidance and Outlook

-- 2026 Revenue Guidance: Expected annual revenue between $2.55 billion and $2.65 billion, with a significant impact from the loss of a large commercial payer contract.
+- 2026 Revenue Guidance: Expected annual revenue between $2.55 billion and $2.65 billion, impacted by the loss of a large commercial payer, which will account for a $300 million revenue reduction.

-- Free Cash Flow Expectations: At least $100 million in free cash flow anticipated for 2026, with a focus on debt reduction and capital structure optimization.
+- Free Cash Flow: Expected to be at least $100 million in 2026, with a focus on debt reduction and capital structure optimization.

 4. Bad News, Challenges, or Points of Concern

-- Contract Loss Impact: The loss of a large commercial payer is expected to reduce revenue by approximately $300 million in 2026, significantly affecting growth.
+- Contract Loss Impact: The loss of a significant commercial payer is expected to reduce revenue by approximately $300 million in 2026, with a significant impact on Q1 and ongoing throughout the year.

 5. Notable Q&A Insights